-Louisiana is a primary energy producing state with 644 million barrels in crude and lease condensate reserves (2016), ranking it 9th among the states (3nd if the Louisiana portion of the federal outer continental shelf (OCS) is included).
-Louisiana ranks 9th among the states in crude oil and lease condensate production, with an estimated 52.2 million barrels produced in 2017.
+Louisiana is a primary energy producing state with 516 million barrels in crude and lease condensate reserves (2017), ranking it 9th among the states (3nd if the Louisiana portion of the federal outer continental shelf (OCS) is included).
+Louisiana ranks 9th among the states in crude oil and lease condensate production, with an estimated 49.7 million barrels produced in 2018.
 The Central Gulf of Mexico OCS territory is the most extensively developed and matured OCS territory in the United States, and over 90% of this area is located adjacent to the Louisiana coastal boundary.
-The Central Gulf of Mexico OCS territory has produced approximately 90% of the 20 billion barrels of crude oil and condensate produced in the U.S. OCS areas through the end of 2017.
+The Central Gulf of Mexico OCS territory has produced approximately 90% of the 23 billion barrels of crude oil and condensate produced in the U.S. OCS areas through the end of 2018.

 The discovery of these large quantities of crude oil led to the development of the refining and petrochemical industry in Louisiana.
 Louisiana's refining capacity grew with oil production until about 1970 when Louisiana's oil production peaked and began to decline.
 Refinery capacity continued to grow by processing more foreign oil and oil from other states as well.
-Approximately a thirds of refinery input is foreign crude in 2017.
+Approximately a third of refinery input was foreign crude in 2018.